reecetech/bamboo-specs/README.md

 The variables will be discarded at the end of the Job if the scope is "LOCAL" and retained for other Jobs if the scope is "RESULT" (the default).

+#### ARTIFACTORY Tasks

+This task is used to deploy a generic artefact to Artifactory

+    - type: ARTIFACTORY
+      uploadSpec: |
+        { * JSON upload spec here * }

+For reference on building the 'upload spec', please consult the Artifactory documentation:  https://www.jfrog.com/confluence/display/RTF/Using+File+Specs

 #### Artefact Download

 	- type: ARTEFACT_DOWNLAOD